Russian President Vladimir Putin will visit the UAE and Saudi Arabia this week

 To date, the two parties have funded and approved over 25 joint projects with a total investment value of more than $2.5 billion.

 Saudi Arabia is expected to agree to invest approximately $2 billion during Putin’s visit this week.
-The two sides will announce more than 10 Saudi investment projects in Russia, including in the petrochemical and agricultural sectors.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The two sides will announce more than 10 Saudi investment projects in Russia, including in the petrochemical and agricultural sectors.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.